biologist79/ESPuino/PCBs/Wemos Lolin D32/README.md

 # Tonuino-PCB based on Wemos' Lolin D32

 ## Attention
+* In rev1 I made a mistake that leads to a short circuit.
+Hopefully nobody ordered it :-( Current revision is 1.1
-This PCB is not yet tested!
+* This PCB is not yet tested!

 ## Features
 * Fits Wemos Lolin D32 (not Lolin32, Lolin D32 pro or Lolin 32 lite!)